andrewhao/dddrail-talk/README.md

 #### Subdomain: smaller, divided areas of the business with the same logical consistency.

-Within Delorean's core domain of "trips", you have subdomains of "ridesharing", "financial transactions", "routing", "food delivery"
+Within Delorean's core domain of "trips", you have subdomains of "ridesharing", "financial transactions", "identity and access management", "food delivery"

 #### An aside: linguistic drivers: